bocodigitalmedia/boco-amqp/README.md

         console.log incomingMessage
         incomingMessage.ack()

-Create the properties for your consumer.
+Call the `consume` method on the channel you wish to use, passing in the `parameters` object, and a `callback`.
+A `Consumer` will be created and returned asynchronously.

-      properties =
+      params =
+        noAck: false # default
+        exclusive: false # default
-        prefetch: 1
+        prefetch: 1 # get 1 message at a time until ack'ed
         queueName: "q-users-john"
         handleMessage: handleMessage

-Call the `consume` method on the channel you wish to use, passing in the `properties` for the consumer.
-The channel will configure a new `Consumer` using the `properties` you provided and return it asynchronously.

-      $channel.consume properties, (error, consumer) ->
+      $channel.consume params, (error, consumer) ->
         return done error if error?
         $consumer = consumer
         setTimeout done, 100